The Truth About The Failure Rates and Completion Rates of Credit Counseling, Debt Settlement, and Bankruptcy.

 Conclusion

 It is very disappointing that the perceived “good guys” of consumer solutions, the credit counseling industry are not open and transparent about the sad and poorly effective results of debt management programs.
-This is also troubling since almost every journalist and creditor are steering people towards credit counseling as a solution to problem debt, believing it is a magic solution.
+This is also troubling since almost every journalist and creditor are steering people toward credit counseling as a solution to problem debt, believing it is a magic solution.

 Debt settlement is another problematic approach.
-Debt settlement companies do a horrible job of disclosing the tax consequences of settling debt and the chance of being sued while in a settlement program.
+Debt settlement companies do a horrible job disclosing the tax consequences of settling debt and the chance of being sued in a settlement program.
 They also are not forthcoming about the completion rate of people that enroll versus those that fully settle all their debt through the debt settlement approach.

-Bankruptcy clearly came out as the quickest and most effective solution to resolving problem debt.
+Bankruptcy came out as the quickest and most effective solution to resolving problem debt.
 I’ve lived through it.
 I know it is painful.
-But with the power of law behind it and the total number of discharges to filings behind it, bankruptcy would seem to be the most cost effective way for debtors to deal with their debt in the shortest amount of time and receive the most comprehensive outcome.
+But with the power of law behind it and the total number of discharges to filings behind it, bankruptcy would seem to be the most cost-effective way for debtors to deal with their debt in the shortest amount of time and receive the most comprehensive outcome.

 And let me say, right here, that I invite comments I know there will be disbelievers to what I have said here.
 Not believing it does not make it so.